Mohammad-SU/Rich-React-Notes/README.md

 - Responsive CSS based on window size

 ### Notes:
-- Only the delete button is currently functional in the note options menu/panel.
+- Only the delete and duplicate buttons are currently functional in the note options menu/panel.
 - I considered and researched good UX design to implement in the program
 - Extensions, such as Grammarly, can slow down the editor